scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 9/16

-Attempt to mortally wound a target.
-Make a melee attack, adding a Superior die if your flanking the target.
-On hit they take 1 wound die in damage, and gain a random Lesser Wound on a critical.
+Attempt to mortally wound a creature.
+Make a weapon attack adding a superior die if your flanking the creature.
+On hit they take 1 wound die in damage, gaining a random lesser wound on a critical.

-***Enhanced:*** The attack deals normal damage and you attack with expertise if flanking the target.
+***Enhanced:*** The attack deals normal damage and you have expertise for the attack if you are flanking the creature.

 #### Volley
 ___